tvrlexe/anime-vision/README.md

 # Anime Character Recognition

-A quick prototype model built in one day to recognize anime characters from images.
+A quick prototype model built in one day to recognize anime from anime characters using icrawler and a kaggle dataset to get the name of the characters.

 ## ⚠️ Disclaimer